So you want to do the 48 Hour Film Project with Discordian Films…

 - We get the filmmaking assignment on Friday evening by 7:00 PM.
 We send an agent to the pickup place to get the assignment.
 That person texts it to us at our staging location.

-- That staging location is almost always the home of one of our members.
+- The staging location is usually the home of one of our members.
 She lives near Great Falls National Park in McLean.
 We have a variable number of people Friday evening to brainstorm the story.
 After an hour or two of brainstorming, our designated screenwriter retreats to a back room to write a script.
 She will emerge after an hour or two with a completed script.
 We assign roles, do an initial read-through, tell everyone where to meet the next day, tell the actors what to bring in the way of clothes, props, etc, and then most people go home.
 A core team consisting of director, screenwriter, cinematographer, and assistant director then meet for an hour or so to plan for the next day.

 - Call time on Saturday is usually 9:00 AM.
 Filming location varies.